 Undoubtedly, the mental toughness required to meet this challenge head on, was where Cooper came into his own.

-Cooper had for many years, been known as a formidable competitor on the football and cricket field, and proved by far, to be his toughest challenge.
+Cooper had for many years, been known as a formidable competitor on the football and cricket fields of Sydney, however his sarcoma diagnosis proved by far, to be the toughest challenge.

 Whilst his courageous battle has come to a tragic end, Cooper's spirit continues to inspire those closest to him on a daily basis.